 One of the most popular cosmetic procedures is breast augmentation, a surgery where the primary focus is to increase an individual’s breast size.
-While it is a procedure that commonly brings positive results, there are cases when a revision surgery is required to fix an implant issue such as rupture, contracture, asymmetry, or even a simple change of size.
+While it is a procedure that commonly brings positive results, there are cases when revision surgery is required to fix an implant issue, such as rupture, contracture, asymmetry, or even a simple change in size.
 When a patient finds dissatisfaction with how the implants look and feel over time, breast revision is an important treatment that can be considered.
-Orange County plastic surgeon, Dr. Ed Domanskis, performs breast revision surgery for patients who desire a different result.
+Orange County plastic surgeon Dr. Ed Domanskis performs breast revision surgery for patients who desire a different result.
 He will work with the patient to ensure a gorgeous and satisfied result.

 Breast Revision Reviews